DarkGhostHunter/Larapass/README.md

 ];
 ```

-By default, the user will log in by confirming with biometrics, PIN or patterns in his device.
-You can disable the verification to only check for user presence (like a "Continue" button), which may make the login faster.
-Obviously this tones down the security a bit.
+By default, the application will require the user to log in by confirming with biometrics, PIN or patterns in his device.

+You can disable this verification to only check for user presence (like a "Continue" button), which may make the login faster but making it slightly less secure.

-> When using userless `preferred` or `required`, this will be overriden to `true`.
+> When setting [userless](#userless-login-one-touch-typeless) as `preferred` or `required`, this will be overridden to `true`.

 ### Userless login (One touch, Typeless)